The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 The entrance to Gljúfrabúi waterfall

 I once visited Glúfrabúi in November.
-At that time there was not too much water in the river so I jumped on the rocks in the river and walked straight up to the waterfall.
+At that time, there was not too much water in the river, so I jumped onto the rocks in the river and walked straight up to the waterfall.

-The rocks were icy and slippery, so it was a little risky though.
-But an excellent experience as it is very mystical being so close by the waterfall.
+The rocks were icy and slippery, so it was a little risky, though.
+But an excellent experience as it is very mystical being so close to the waterfall.

-It is difficult to take photos when inside as the light shining from above is too bright and there is a lot of drizzle.
+It isn't easy to take photos when inside, as the light shining from above is too bright and there is a lot of drizzle.

 Regína by Gljúfrabúi waterfall in south Iceland